turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-enforcement/index.md

 This is the last guide in the *Getting started with AWS series*.

 **Prerequisites**:

-- Completion of the first eight guides.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.

 > [!NOTE]
 > In the [previous guide](/guardrails/docs/getting-started/getting-started-aws/apply-quick-action) we showed how to add the single permission that enables you to take a **Quick Action** on S3 bcket versioning.
 That’s needed here too.